 If you need to allow the mixed content to be displayed, you can do that easily:

-- The padlock icon in the address bar will change to a yellow warning sign to remind you that insecure content is being displayed.
+- The icon in the address bar will change to an orange warning triangle to remind you that insecure content is being displayed.